FREQUENTLY ASKED QUESTIONS (FAQ)

 Our company provides the fastest processing time possible.
-If you apply for 24-hour processing,and we receive your documents no later than 8:30 AM, your passport could be ready as early as 5 PM the same day.
+If you apply for 24-hour processing,and we receive your documents no later than 8:30 AM, your passport could be ready as early as 4pm the next day.

 If you reside in the Washington, DC area, you could pick it up from our office at 5 PM.
 If you are out of the area, you could receive it as early as 8:30 AM the next day via FedEx First Overnight.
 If you need it delivered faster, we can help you arrange FedEx Same-Day Delivery Service or airport-to-airport courier service.
 We will help you find the best solution to your travel needs.